Rotlily/DevourX/README.md

 > **Development of this mod has been discontinued.**
 - It will no longer receive new features.
 - Only compatibility fixes will be released when future game updates require it.
+- I will keep my mod projects in a different repository soon.
+This project will be moved shortly.

 Thank you to everyone who used, tested or supported this project.
 End of the line.